Bookcase performance of Atomic Whammy - complete with percussive frog. :)

 So I am proud to announce the lead track from this 2004 foray into the world of music will soon be made available as a 10TH ANNIVERSARY SPECIAL EDITION REMASTERED SINGLE!

-The single, POSSE STREET ANTHEM, will be re-released next week, along with a special B-side: a live, re-tooled rendition of ULTRASONIC MELTDOWN (from No Regrets on Mars) I performed earlier this year.
+The single, POSSE STREET ANTHEM, will be re-released next week, along with a special B-side: a live, re-tooled rendition of ULTRASONIC MELTDOWN (from No Regrets on Mars) that I performed earlier this year.
 A NEW MUSIC VIDEO for POSSE STREET ANTHEM will also make its debut.

 It took bravery for my naive, dewy-eyed self to present those tracks to strangers.
 Taking those types risks enables us to improve and grow.
 That alone something to commemorate.
 And i am going to commemorate it with a remastered sound and a new video, because, as I often say . . .